stv707/container_labs/exercises/day1/4-sharing_images/README.md

 ### Getting Started

 To share images on DockerHub, you'll need a DockerHub account.
 You can sign up [here](https://hub.docker.com/).
+>> The Sign Up Process is FREE, if you opt to NOT sign up, you can proceed to next exercise

 Most of the features on DockerHub should be pretty similar to GitHub: there's a search function for finding new images, repositories for your images, and organizations.